kushyzee/100-days-of-code/log.md

 **Today's progress**: Learnt about data types in C

 **Thoughts**: I am still not completely recovered from my illness and I can't really do much coding without getting stressed out.
 I learnt about data types today and how they are used in C (integers, characters, strings, floats, etc)

+### Day 28: July 13.
+2022

+**Today's progress**: Started the next exercise in CS50 problem set one

+**Thoughts**: I started the second exercise in the problem set one of Harvard's CS50 and I am working on a problem called greedy algorithm.
+I am almost done with it and will finish it up tomorrow.